BrittanyFarrell/DSA-Big-O/README.md

         }
     }
 }

+Answer: O(n^k)
+Explanation: The nested loops.
+Every item in the arr will be called once for every item within itself.

 7. Compute the sequence
 What does the following algorithm do?
 What is its runtime complexity?
 Explain your answer